mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 My research in this area was generously sponsored by Oculus, which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.

-A pair of virtual hands that you can use to grab, place, and throw objects in VR.
-What's not to love?

 # The Goal

 So when Oculus approached me about sponsoring my work in this area I thought about what could be interesting to build in VR?